reliverse/rse/README.md

 ## commands

-from bootstrapping projects to ai superpowers — here's what rse cli can do.
+from bootstrapping projects to ai superpowers — here's what rse cli can do:

 ### notes